schnittchen/carafe/README.md

 |`:build_path`| path to build release on build host|
 |`:app_path`| path on application server where releases are unpacked and operated|

+### Umbrella project deployments

+A demonstration for an umbrella project is in the `dummies/dummy2` test dummy project.

 ## Usage

 Currently, only deploying releases is supported.
 Every deploy scenario is a bit different, so